WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 Set up a security plugin

-Using a security plugin can assist in detecting and isolating issues before they cause damage to your website.
+A security plugin can assist in detecting and isolating issues before they cause damage to your website.
 That way, you may either repair the problem or delete the plugin before it causes any (further) harm.

-Back up your website on a regular basis
+Back up your website regularly.

 Is it possible to avoid plugins simply using code snippets?